moneyadviceservice/frontend-code-standards/Readme.md

 * Javascript should progressively enhance the experience.

 ## Progressive Enhancement
 Where possible follow the principles of [progressive enhancement](https://www.gov.uk/service-manual/making-software/progressive-enhancement.html).
 Start by making sure your content is in the correct/logical order.
 Then select the most appropriate HTML elements and wai-aria atributes.
+Enhanced layout is then provided by externally linked CSS.
+Enhanced behaviour is provided by unobtrusive, externally linked JavaScript.

 ## General Practices